Ayushi2006/Essen/README.md

 <div align="center">

-If you found this project helpful, please consider giving it a ⭐ — it means a lot!
+If this was helpful, a ⭐ would mean a lot — still figuring things out, one project at a time 🙃

-*Built with ❤️ using the MERN Stack*

 </div>